 WHICH DIVORCE WILL YOU CHOOSE?

 Traditionally, attorneys were hired to file a lawsuit and take the case to trial if a settlement was not reached through negotiation.
 During the last two decades, Dove Fretland & Van Valkenburg has been very successful helping clients litigate cases in the court room.
-While some cases are still handled in this manner, we encourage our new clients to consider divorce options that can be faster, less expensive and more satisfying.
+While some cases are still handled in this manner, we encourage our new clients to consider divorce in Minnesota options that can be faster, less expensive and more satisfying.

 Our attorneys can assist you in resolving your dispute in any of the following ways: